droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

 ### How the benchmark tool measures the performance?

 You can run benchmark with the command `drnbench-request-response`, introduced by the Gem package [drnbench]().
-It measures how many request the target can process in a time and reports the result as "*queries per second* (*QPS*)".
+It measures the throughput performance of the target service - how many request can be processed in a time.
+The performance index is described as "*queries per second* (*QPS*)".

 For example, if a Groonga server processed 10 requests in one second, that is described as "10 QPS".
 Possibly there are 10 users (clients), or, there are 2 users and each user opens 5 tabs in his web browser.
 Anyway, "10 QPS" means that the Groonga actually accepted and responded for 10 requests while one second is passing.

-`drnbench-request-response` benchmarks the target endpoint, by steps like following:
+`drnbench-request-response` benchmarks the target service, by steps like following:

  1. The master process generates one virtual client.
     The client starts to send many requests to the target sequentially and frequently.